-Ernst & Young LLP, the independent registered public accounting firm that audited the consolidated financial statements of the Company as of December 31, 2011 included in this Annual Report on Form 10-K, has issued an attestation report on the Company's internal control over financial reporting as of December 31, 2011.
-As described above, management has excluded TBIC Holding and its subsidiaries from its assessment of internal control over financial reporting because it was acquired on July 1, 2011.
-TBIC Holding and its subsidiaries were also excluded from the Ernst & Young LLP audit of internal control over financial reporting.
-The Ernst & Young LLP attestation report, which expresses an unqualified opinion on the effectiveness of the Company's internal control over financial reporting as of December 31, 2011, is included in this Item under the heading "Attestation Report of Independent Registered Public Accounting Firm."
+Ernst & Young LLP, the independent registered public accounting firm that audited our consolidated financial statements as of December 31, 2012 included in this Annual Report on Form 10-K, has issued an attestation report on our internal control over financial reporting as of December 31, 2012.
+The Ernst & Young LLP attestation report, which expresses an unqualified opinion on the effectiveness of our internal control over financial reporting as of December 31, 2012, is included in this Item under the heading "Attestation Report of Independent Registered Public Accounting Firm."

-Report of Independent Registered Public Accounting Firm
+Attestation Report of Independent Registered Public Accounting Firm

-To the Board of Directors and Stockholders of Hallmark Financial Services, Inc. and subsidiaries:
+The Board of Directors and Stockholders of Hallmark Financial Services, Inc. and subsidiaries:

-We have audited Hallmark Financial Services, Inc. and subsidiaries' (the Company) internal control over financial reporting as of December 31, 2011, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
+We have audited Hallmark Financial Services, Inc. and subsidiaries' (the Company) internal control over financial reporting as of December 31, 2012, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
 The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.